CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 ## Character Creation
 TODO

-# Tests
-Whenever the outcome of an action or situation is uncertain, a **test** may be called for by the **GM**, in order to resolve it.

-As a basis for a test, either an [attribute](#attributes) or [skill](#skills) is used.

-Either a **six** or a **five** rolled on a single die counts as a **positive**.
-Other values are considered **negatives**. **Positives** are required in order to succeed a test.

-The **positives** needed to succeed a test, is determined by the **GM**, via a mechanism called **obstacle** (henceforth referred to as **Ob**).
-The test can only succeed, if at least as many **positives** are rolled, as the *obstacle level* named by the **GM**.

-> For example, to succeed a test at **Ob 3**, at least three **positives** must be rolled.
-Any less, and the test outcome is a failure.

-To resolve an **attribute test**, the number of **D6** indicated by the *attribute level* (the number next to the attribute) must be rolled.

-To resolve a **skill test**, the number of **D6** indicated by the **skill level** (the number next to the skill), plus the number of **D6** indicated by the related [attribute](#attributes) must be rolled.

-For every test, one of three outcomes is possible:
-* Complete Success: There are enough or even more than required **positives**.
-* Partial Success/Failure: There are not enough **positives**, but more than none.
-* Complete Failure: There are no **positives**, only **negatives**.

-## Types of Test
-There are the following types of tests.
-The **GM** decides when each type of test is appropriate.

-### Binary Test
-The outcome of the test is an absolute success, or failure.
-These are tests, where the **degree of success** is irrelevant.

-### Stepped Test
-A stepped test is really just a series of [binary tests](#binary-test).
-This allows for finer-grained results, while not behaving like a [graduated test](#graduated-test).

-This type of test is useful for situations where the **GM** decides to create very fine *time slices* and allow more chances for success.
-This makes it easier to allow a **PC** to *fail forward* or prevent a *one roll to end it all* situation.

-> For example, a **PC** is attempting to cross a suspension bridge, but upon setting foot on the bridge, the ropes holding it up, suddenly snap.
-The **PC** can make an [acrobatics](#acrobatics-agi) test, to try and quickly jump off and back onto solid ground.
-They fail, and get to make another [acrobatics](#acrobatics-agi) test, to try and grab a root sticking out of the ground beneath the bridge.
-As a last chance for that **PC** to survive, the **GM** asks one of the other players if their character will attempt an [acrobatics](#acrobatics-agi) test to try and grab their falling ally's hand in a daring rescue.
-Finally, their ally succeeds and the **PC**'s life is saved.
-Obviously, such a situation should not arise often, as stepped tests can quickly grow exasperating for the players.

-### Graduated Test
-The outcome of the test is graduated.
-That means, the number of successes rolled during the test factor into the outcome.
-This is called the **degree of success**.

-> For example, when crafting a work of art, the number of successes achieved may result in a more impressive piece, which can then be sold at a higher price or which could make for a more impressive gift.

-On the other hand, failure doesn't have to be absolute.
-The degree of failure can allow for a "failing forward" - a success, but with complications, whose severity depends on the number of failures.

-### Creative Test
-Also known as a **skill challenge**, this type of test asks the player(s) to pick and justify the skill(s) and attribute(s) to use in a given situation.
-Players are encouraged to think creatively and come up with solutions.

-Whether the attribute(s) and skill(s) in question apply to resolve the situation at hand, lies at the **GM**'s discretion.

-### Opposed Test
-Also known as a *versus test*, this type of test occurs, when two characters come into opposition.
-Who wins, and by how much, is determined by comparing the number of successes of each character.
-The one with the most successes is the winner.

-If there is a tie, the defending character is considered the winner.

-> For example, a character tries to sneak past another, the sneak will have to do a [stealth](#stealth-agi) test, while the other character will have to do an [observation](#observation-perc) test.
-If the result is a tie, the one doing the observation test is considered the defender, and wins.

-If a tie occurs in which a defender cannot be clearly determined, the result is a deadlock and neither side gains anything.

-## Advantage & Disadvantage
-Certain situations may warrant a character getting advantage or disadvantage to a test they have to make.

-Advantage grants **+1D6**, while disadvantage forces **-1D6** to the test in question.

-A player may argue for their advantage in a situation, but only once, with a clear statement.
-Dancing around, trying and hoping to somehow convince the **GM** with vague descriptions immediately disqualifies your character from getting advantage.
-Arguing with the **GM** *also* immediately disqualifies your character from getting advantage.

-## Providing Assistance
-Characters can help each other in tests.
-In order to help with a test, a character must know a relevant [skill](#skills) and the one being helped must accept the help.

-Helping in a test works much like [forking](#skill-forking) a skill.
-The character being helped receives **+1D6** to roll for each *character* helping them.
-The number of relevant skills a helping character has is irrelevant.
-Just one is enough to allow them to help and only one **+1D6** is granted by the helping character.
-Which skill is used to help with, matters, however.

-If a **PC** is helping another, their player must describe *how* they're using their relevant skill to help.

-> For example, a **PC** is currently using their [thievery](#thievery-agi) to lockpick a door.
-Their allied **PC** is *helping*, by using their [observation](#observation-perc) skill to *keep an eye out for guards*, which allows the one on the door to work without having to constantly look over their shoulder.
-The **GM** finds that description agreeable and allows the use of the skill to help.

-Ultimately, whether a skill is appropriate to help with is determined by the **GM**.

-### Helpers Learn
-A character helping in a test, also gains [progress](#advancing-skills) towards the [skill](#skills) they've helped with.
-If the character who was helped succeeded their test, the helper also gains a successful test to mark on their skill.

-## Time
-Not all tests are created equal - some actions require more time than others.

-While the **GM** decides on how much time a given test will need, the following guidelines should provide a good basis.

-* (Near) instantaneous: Combat actions, recalling knowledge, noticing things in passing.
-* A matter of minutes: inspecting an environment, quickly skimming the contents of a book, persuading someone in conversation, first aid.
-* A matter of hours: Simple crafts, surgery, scrutinizing an environment, researching something simple/not obscure, engaging in lengthy and difficult negotiations.
-* A matter of days and months: Complex crafts and artistry, researching a complex or obscure subject.

-## Fewer Tests Are Better
-This section is primarily directed at the **GM**.
-The short of it goes as follows:

-Only have a player make one test per scene/situation, as long as the scene/situation doesn't change significantly.

-> For example, a **PC** is trying to sneak past two guards huddled around a campfire.
-If they succeed their [stealth](#stealth-agi) test, the **GM** lets them sneak all around the camp, without making them do multiple tests, as long as the situation doesn't change significantly.
-One of the guards getting up to take a pee behind a tree somewhere shouldn't be such a change, even if that happens to be the tree the **PC** is hiding behind.
-On the other hand, if the guards pick up torches and start actively looking for intruders, for whatever reason, then the situation changes significantly.
-Another [stealth](#stealth-agi) test would be warranted.

-Of course, how many tests are appropriate in a given situation is entirely the **GM**'s decision to make.

 # Fate Points
 Fate points (**FP**) represent a meta-currency that *players* can earn and use to buy boons for their character or the group as a whole.